everbliss7/everbliss7/README.md

 <h2> Welcome 👋 , I'm Blessing Tayedzerwa.</h2>

-I'm a software developer, specializing in building exceptional websites and mobile applications, and everything in between.
+I'm a software developer, specializing in building web app and mobile applications, and everything in between.

 ## About me